lgommans/firefox-profile-cleanup/README.md

 ---

-## New: nocomplete.py
+## nocomplete.py

-Beta stage.
-Attempts to make Firefox no longer autocomplete things, since it seems to have moved from choosing the best option to always offering the one you want the *least*.
+This is a separate script, which attempts to make Firefox no longer autocomplete things.
+Firefox sometimes bugs and autocompletes the worst option rather than the best.

+For example, when I type 'osm' I want to go to osm.org.
+Instead, it autocompletes to osmhv.openstreetmap.de which is something I visited like once a long time ago.

+This script tries to remove the incorrect completion from the autocomplete list.